AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/tables.rst

   If you want to use the table from another website, you **don't need to rewrite it** - tools exists which can do it for you, e.g., https://codebeautify.org/csv-to-html-converter.

-  However, sometimes the formatting fails and ``Ctrl-C``, ``Ctrl-V`` doesn't work so nicely, then first copy the table to the spreadsheet and from there to the converter tool.
+  However, sometimes the formatting fails and copy & paste doesn't work so nicely.
+Then, first copy the table to the spreadsheet and from there to the converter tool.

 **The most important tags:**